radekcz/spring-kafka/README.md

 # spring-kafka application
-skeleton of spring boot - kafka application
+functional skeleton of spring boot - kafka application

 ### Running
 - First, to run Apache Kafka (and Zookeeper), you can use Docker and prepared docker-compose file from this project: just run command `docker-compose up -d`